inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/audit-logs.md

 ## How to track more actions

-To track more actions on resources in InvenioRDM using audit logs, follow these steps to add new Auditing actions:
+To track more actions on resources in InvenioRDM using audit logs, follow these steps to add new actions:

-1. **Define the Action**: Create a new class that inherits from `AuditLogAction`.
+1. **Define the action**: Create a new class that inherits from `AuditLogAction`.
    Specify the id (action name), message_template, and optionally, the context and resource_type.

 ```python
 from invenio_audit_logs.services import AuditLogAction